 The report shares the level of maturity global colocation providers have with their sustainability strategies.
 Here are some key takeaways:

-Only 56 per cent of those surveyed said they monitor their operational systems and the remaining said they do not generate reports to track these metrics (utilization, energy consumption, PUE, etc.).
+- Only 56 percent of those surveyed said they monitor their operational systems and the remaining said they do not generate reports to track these metrics (utilisation, energy consumption, PUE, etc.).
 In addition, roughly one third track carbon intensity at all sites.

 Data Centre Power and Cooling Cited as Top Areas for Sustainability Improvement

 When it comes to sustainability, the report found several common themes for multi-tenant data centre operators.
 Two of which are: